Synthoid/ExportSheetData/docs/index.md

 - [Export contents as array](json/exportcontentsasarray.md) - Convert exported standalone JSON to a raw JSON array
 - [Export cell objects](json/exportcellobjects.md) - Export a cell's value as a JSON object if it is properly formatted
 - [Array separator character](json/arrayseparatorcharacter.md) - Adjust the character used to separate values in a cell array
-- [Array prefix](json/arrayprefix.md) - Force elements in a given column to export as JSON arrays
+- [Array prefix](json/arrayprefix.md) - Force elements in a column to export as JSON arrays

 XML Settings
 ------------